Myrarust/Myra-Rust/index.md

 Please take a look at some of my favorite projects I completed during my Data Science Master's program.
 These projects span a variety of different domains and demostrate my capabilities in Python, data wrangling, machine learning, predictive analysis, and data visualization.

-Link my projects here

 <html>
    <body>
       <h3>Airline Saftey Visualization Analysis</h3>
       <p>
          This is a test to see if this works.
-I would describe my project here and then say, to view the repository for this project <a href="https://github.com/Myrarust/Airline-Safety-Visualization-Analysis.git">click here</a>.
+I would describe my project here, then add links to the final report and repository for this project <a href="https://github.com/Myrarust/Airline-Safety-Visualization-Analysis.git">click here</a>.
       </p>
    </body>
 </html>